Push-Ups for Women

 About the Author

 Barry White is a Professional writer at Gymhut.
-He has a background in writing, and when not working, enjoys rugby and swimming.
+He has a writing background and enjoys rugby and swimming when not working.